beesbuddy/beesbuddy-worker/README.md

 ## TODO

+* Implement file watcher to do reload when config is modified
-* Implement deletion of subscriber
+* Implement condiguration producer for hive to send config to IoT device of the hive